Derrick-Mei/java-piggybank/README.md

 1. create classes for the money
     1. each money class needs to inherit from a interface or abstract class so that arraylist can hold all types of money
+    2. I will choose abstract class, because I can have non final and non static fields, and I don't need multiple inheritance from interface
     3. interface/abstract class needs methods getString() and getValue
-    4. money classes need fields name and quantity = 0
+    4. money classes need fields name and quantity = 1, value

 2. Create piggyBank
     1. Order matters so either array or ArrayList